-Do you know anybody – or have you heard of anybody – who has gotten banned from Amazon Associates?
+Do you know an Amazon affiliate – or have you heard of anybody – who has gotten banned from Amazon Associates Program?

-It’s not fun!
+Don’t get your amazon associates account terminated, it’s not fun!
 It’s never happened to me personally.
 But I’ve known a few people in my internet marketing circles over the years who it has happened to.
-And from what I hear – it’s not very easy to get re-instated on that same account.
+And from what I hear – it’s not very easy to get re-instated on that same Amazon Associates account.
 It’s better to just NEVER get banned in the first place.

 It can be a real hassle to try to read through the Amazon Associates Terms of Service and fully grasp it all.
 Here are links if you’re not familiar…

-The 5 Most Overlooked Mistakes (that are EASY to avoid)
+The 5 Most Overlooked Amazon Associates Mistakes (that are EASY to avoid)

 The Operating Agreement clearly states the following… You must clearly state the following, or any substantially similar statement previously allowed under this Agreement, on your Site or any other location where Amazon may authorize your display or other use of Content: “As an Amazon Associate I earn from qualifying purchases.”

-Here is what the actual Amazon policy says regarding star ratings…
+Here is what the actual Amazon Associates Program policy says regarding Amazon user reviews & star ratings…

 (t) You will not display or otherwise use any of our customer reviews or star ratings, in part or in whole, on your Site unless you have obtained a link to that customer review or star rating through PA API and you comply with the requirements for PA API described in the License.